 Your course leader is Kathryn Broom, Senior Teaching Fellow within Southampton Education School.

 This qualification is awarded by the University of Southampton.

-- a degree with at least 50% foreign language content
+- a 2:2 degree (UK honours degree or equivalent) with at least 50% foreign language content

 - at least 2 foreign languages, including French

 - GCSEs (minimum grade 4/C) in English language and maths

 If you don't have the required GCSEs we'll ask you at the offer stage to take equivalency tests.
 You'll need to cover the cost of the tests yourself.

 Find the equivalent international qualifications for your country.